Hey! Your customers are leaving you…

 Providing too many options to customers create confusion in their minds.
 Too many options make to think more which in turn results in difficulty and delay in decision making.
 Customers want to avoid confusion because it takes time to come out of it.
 Understand them and provide suitable solutions rather than offering a variety of options.

-Too many follow-up calls to your customers create nuisance to them and they may smell fishy about your services.
+Too many customer follow-up calls create nuisance to them and they may smell fishy about your services.
 It also degrades your brand value.
 Allow a sufficient time duration before a mild follow-up or reminder call.

 5. Don’t leave your customers alone